Shadota/SillyTavern-MessageSummarize/README.md

 - The `Message Length Threshold` determines how long a message has to be in order to summarize it (in tokens).
 - The `Context` determines how many tokens in your context all `short-term` summaries are allowed to take up.
 Once older summaries exceed this limit, they are either discarded or moved into `long-term` memory.
 - You can also select where in your context to inject `short-term` summaries, or choose not to inject them at all (in which case you would need to use the `{{qm-short-term-memory}}` macro to manually put them into your context).
+- If you select the same injection position for both `short-term` and `long-term`, then `long-term` will be placed before `short-term`.

 #### Long-Term Memory Injection
 - These settings affect how `long-term` summaries are injected.
 - Because `long-term` summaries are manually selected, there is no automatic inclusion criteria.
 - The `Context` determines how many tokens in your context all `long-term` summaries are allowed to take up.
 Once older summaries exceed this limit, they are removed from context completely.
 - You can also select where in your context to inject `long-term` summaries, or choose not to inject them at all (in which case you would need to use the `{{qm-long-term-memory}}` to manually put them into your context).
+- If you select the same injection position for both `short-term` and `long-term`, then `long-term` will be placed before `short-term`.

 #### Misc.
 - This section contains a few miscellaneous settings.